memextech/memex-remotion/README.md

 Just ask Memex to run this app locally and it will take care of the rest!
 If you run into any errors, just point Memex to fix them.

-If you’d like to set up the environment and dependencies manually, follow the steps at the bottom
+If you’d like to set up the environment and dependencies manually, follow the steps at the bottom of this page.

 ## Development